 Real-time marketing analytics now a must-have

 Nearly 60% of business leaders across the globe noted their companies have seen marked increases in customer retention thanks to real-time data analytics.
-Roughly the same figure said access to real-time marketing analytics was pivotal to bettering the customer experience across touch points.

 But “good enough” isn’t going to cut it in the competitive world of digital marketing where the difference between winning business from a buyer could be a matter of minutes.